 Future Outlook for Hotel Safety in Jasper National Park

-Staying safe during fire season involves more than just personal precautions—it also depends on how well hotels in Jasper National Park prepare for and respond to wildfire threats.
+Staying safe during fire season involves more than just personal precautions.
+It also depends on how well hotels in Jasper National Park prepare for and respond to wildfire threats.

 You’ll notice more emphasis on using fire-resistant building materials and maintaining defensible space around properties to reduce risks.